martician1/martician1/syscall.md

 Explanation:

-- `prepare_kernel_cred(NULL)` - when invoked with `NULL` this function returns a pointer to a credentials struct that encodes root privilages.
+- `prepare_kernel_cred(NULL)` - when invoked with `NULL` this function returns a pointer to a credentials struct that encodes root privileges.
 - `commit_creds(struct cred*)` - applies/"commits" credentials.

 You can find the symbols of these functions by reading from `/proc/kallsyms` on the pwnable server.